MorseKOB/PyKOB/README.md

-# MorseKOB Version 4 - Python (Library, MKOB, MRT, Utilities)
+# MorseKOB Version 4 - Python (Library, MKOB, MRT, Telegram, Utilities)

 Originally written by Les Kerr, this is a Python library and programs that implement the MorseKOB functionality familiar to users of the MorseKOB 2.5